BrMcDade/Python-Project/README.md

 #My name is Brandon McDade, and I'm a student at Prairie State College.
 Currently in my final semester, I'm pursuing an associate's degree in cybersecurity.
 Alongside my academic journey, I'm exploring Python programming.

-The provided Python code is from "Chapter 10 programing exercise 1.
+My Project is from "Chapter 10 programing exercise 1.
 Pet Class."

 This Python project revolves around the Pet class, designed to manage and display information about pets.
 Here's a breakdown of what the project does: